enisn/UraniumUI/docs/en/theming/BuildingThemeControls.md

 - Put visuals in styles.
 Put behavior and value APIs in controls.
 - Use existing UraniumUI style class names for common concepts and app-specific names for app-only variants.
 - Keep validation text close to the field.
-- Document every public XAML namespace, style class, and control property that theme consumers must use.
+- Document shared style classes and custom control properties that the app team should use consistently.